 MASTERCAM X8 o U.S. Copyright Registration No. TX0008051551, registered on November 28, 2014 – “MASTERCAM X8” (the “MASTERCAM X8 Copyright”).

 What industries does CNC software serve?

-According to one lawsuit filed Milord & Associates Intellectual Property Law Firm some of the industries CNC serves are:
+According to one lawsuit filed by Milord & Associates Intellectual Property Law Firm, some of the industries CNC serves are:

 - Consumer Goods

 - Job Shop